priyanshu-profile/PACT/README.md

 This repository contains the dataset and code for our paper titled [We Argue to Agree: Towards Personality-Driven Argumentation-Based Negotiation Dialogue Systems for Tourism
 ]()

+## Dataset Generation Code
+The code for data generation can be found in "dataset_generation" folder.

 ## Dataset Request Access

 The sample dataset can be found in sample_PACT.csv.